Charles H. Morgan (politician): Military career

 At the outbreak of the American Civil War, Morgan was one of the first volunteers from Wisconsin to enlist in the Union Army.
 He was enrolled as a private in Company I of the 1st Wisconsin Infantry Regiment and went with the regiment to Virginia in June 1861.
-At the time, the regiment was only established as a three-month enlistment, and the regiment only participated in the Battle of Hoke's Run in present day West Virginia before the expiration in August 1861.
+At the time, the regiment was only established as a three-month enlistment, and the regiment only participated in the Battle of Hoke's Run in present-day West Virginia before the expiration in August 1861.

-Morgan decided to re-enlist for a three year term, and at the re-organization of the 1st Wisconsin Infantry, he was assigned to Company K and promoted to sergeant.
+Morgan decided to re-enlist for a three-year term, and at the reorganization of the 1st Wisconsin Infantry, he was assigned to Company K and promoted to sergeant.
 At the reorganization, he was joined by his brother Benjamin and his cousin William.
 In the Spring of 1862, Morgan was promoted to sergeant major of the regiment.
 Through this year of service, the 1st Wisconsin Infantry was mostly serving provost duty in Kentucky and Tennessee.

 Morgan was commissioned as a second lieutenant in the Fall of 1862 and assigned to Company F of the 21st Wisconsin Infantry Regiment.
 The 21st Wisconsin Infantry saw extensive combat in the Tennessee and Kentucky theater of the war.
 Morgan was taken prisoner twice during the war, first after the Battle of Perryville, when he was quickly paroled, and then after the disastrous Battle of Chickamauga, when he was sent to Libby Prison, along with about 70 others of his regiment.
 He famously escaped from Libby Prison with Harrison Carroll Hobart and about 100 others in February 1864.
 After returning to his regiment, he was promoted to captain of Company H in April 1865.
 At the end of the war, he marched in the Grand Review of the Armies.

 During the Spanish–American War he returned to service as lieutenant colonel of the Fifth Missouri Infantry Regiment.